gov-cy/staging-govcy-design-system-docs/src/styles/images.md

 {.govcy-table}

+Using our [developers assets](../../getting-started/developer-assets), the images scaling adjusts automatically.

 *Example*
 ![Bike Ride]({{ '/img/v3_images_32_bike.jpg' | url }})

 ### Illustrations or representative imagery
 If your image represents something physical, such as a letter, document or credit card you should use the aspect ratio of that item.
+You can do that by adding `style="aspect-ratio: auto;"` on your image.

 *Example*